eds-book/reproducibility-challenge-2023/challenge/preparation/setup.md

 To facilitate the reproducibility of the papers, CI2023 reproducibility challenge provides you with a ready-to-use JupyterHub with 3 flavors:
 - Pangeo Notebook;
-- Machine Learning Pangeo nobteook;
+- Machine Learning Pangeo notebook;
 - Datascience Notebook with Python, R and Julia.

 We will give more details about these 3 flavors but first, let's go through the registration process.